cmu-phil/py-tetrad/pytetrad/R/README.md

 Similarly for tests or scores.
 Some algorithms use just a score, like FGES; others use just a test, like PC; others still use both a test and a score, like GFCI.
 Which test or score you choose will depend on the type of data you have.
 We give examples files 'sample_r_code2.R', 'sample_r_code3.R', and 'sample_r_code4.R', which show how to run a search on continuous, discrete, and mixed continuous/discrete data, respectively.
 If you choose badly, it will tell you.

 As shown in the script, you can set background knowledge as indicated.
 Knowledge is organized into temporal tiers, where variables in later tiers cannot cause variables in earlier tiers, though explicit forbidden or required edges can also be set.
-Some algorithms do not us knowledge.
-For these algorithms, if you provide knowledge, they will complain.
+Some algorithms do not us knowledge, but no worries, if you provide knowledge and the algorithm can't use it, it will tell you.

 Enjoy.